FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 Our implementation however, does not provide the option of recursively iterate through moving behaviours (we used a set here) as it wouldn't make sense to have a moving behaviour group with more than one equal moving behaviour (those squares would already be considered from the previous moving behaviour), so one could say that this is more of a <b> Strategy Pattern that calls combined strategy's </b>.
-This pattern allows us to oby the <b> Open/Closed Principle </b> as it let us introduce new Moving behaviours without altering pre-existing code.
+This pattern allows us to obey the <b> Open/Closed Principle </b> as it lets us introduce new Moving behaviours without altering pre-existing code.
 <br>
 <br />